ecodynlab/GALUP/Modules 2/Module2.md

 **Forms of Change;**
 - Directional change.
 E.g Urban development/growth direction
 - Cyclic change.
 E.g Seasonal phenology
 - Multidirectional change.
-E,g Deforestation and forest regeneration
+E.g. Deforestation and forest regeneration
+- Between class changes.
+E.g. forest to agriculture conversion
+- Within-class changes.
+E.g. change in vegetation index values

 ## 2. Change Detection Using Remote Sensing
 Changes in the landscape are detected as changes in the spectral values of pixels.
 We can use spectral signatures to differentiate between cover types and calculate environmental indices.
 For example, healthy vegetation has high reflectance in the green and near-infrared but low in the short-wave infrared while burned areas have low reflectance in the green and near-infrared but high in the S short-wave infrared.
 Note, Change detetcion is only possible if time series data is available  to compare changes to cover types and features.